heindsight/aoc22/README.md

 ## Running the solutions

-The plugin defines an `AoC22` command that can be used to run the solutions.
+The plugin defines an `:AoC22` command that can be used to run the solutions.
 For example to solve the Day 1 part A puzzle, open your puzzle input in Neovim and run:

 ```
-:AoC day01a
+:AoC22 day01a
 ```

 Puzzle input will be read from the current buffer, on completion output will be written to a new